ivyana/CyberSecurity/lab10/README.md

-# Lab 9: CSRF Security
+# Lab 10: SSL Pinning

 >The main goal of this lab work is to create a mobile app that uses a 3’rd party platform for authentication.
 Following, is needed to implement SSL pinning to protect the application from